wipu/iwant-demo/README.md

 When you have finished your initial study of the code you can make your next wish to get a test coverage report and pipe it to a browser:

+    as-iwant-demo-developer/with/bash/iwant/target/jacoco-report-all/as-path | xargs -r chrome

+Or, if you prefer fancier use of `xargs`, open the browser directly to the correct file:

     as-iwant-demo-developer/with/bash/iwant/target/jacoco-report-all/as-path | xargs -r -Ixxx chrome xxx/index.html

 _Note how you didn't tell iwant to run tests.
 In fact, if you run the command again, it __wont' run them__ because you didn't change the code coverage by touching anything.
 Even the methods of [`IwantDemoWorkspace.java`](https://github.com/wipu/iwant-demo/blob/master/as-iwant-demo-developer/i-have/wsdef/src/main/java/org/oikarinen/iwantdemo/wsdef/IwantDemoWorkspace.java) that define the target, `jacocoReportAll` and  `jacocoReport`, don't mention anything imperative like running tests but just define nouns related to the report you are after._